reposited/excel-plot-app/README.md

 Excel plotting application with the power of giving graphic user interface on the data within.
 Developed in Python.
 Use command, $streamlit run app.py {to run the application on local host}.
+Optional: For testing purposes, this repository includes an excel sheet named "Data.xlsx".

 Ingredients:
 <pre>